 When teaching adults, it's important to take into account characteristics that affect their learning, especially how previous experiences influence their thinking.
-At the same time, you must consider how age impacts cognitive factors that may assist or hinder learning.
+At the same time, you must consider how age impacts their cognitive ability which may assist or hinder learning.

 In this article, we discuss the following: